Feminism in Germany: Enlightenment and early 19th century

 Legal recognition of women's rights in Germany came more slowly than in some other countries, such as England, France, the United States, or Canada.
 The equal rights of parents under German law did not arrive until the German Federal Republic in the 20th century; the German Civil Code introduced in 1900 had left the law unaltered in the matter, basing it precisely on the General state laws for the Prussian states of 1794.
 Property rights were also slow to change.
 During the late 19th century, married women still had no property rights, requiring a male guardian to administer property on their behalf (exceptions were made for cases involving imprisoned or absent husbands).
 Any woman who had inherited an artisan business had some freedom in practice to run the business, but she was not permitted to attend guild meetings, and had to send a male to represent her interests.
 Tradition dictated that "the state recognizes a burgher but not a burgess".

-The Age of Enlightenment brought a consciousness of feminist thinking to England and France, most influentially in the works of Mary Wollstonecraft.
+The Age of Enlightenment brought a consciousness of feminist thought to England and France, most influentially in the works of Mary Wollstonecraft.
 This was a development that lagged in German-speaking regions.
 Where upper-class women were literate in England and France and sometimes became prolific writers of feminist works, a network of feminist writers and activists was slow to emerge in what would become modern Germany.
 Many reasons have been considered as having a bearing upon this dilemma, from fractured regions, to the lack of a capital city, to the slow spread of novels and other literary forms in German-speaking areas.
 Women with literary talent were more likely to work in relative isolation, yet they left a legacy of letters and memoirs that gained a new popularity as the nostalgic Kulturgeschichte (culture history) trend in the first decades of the 20th century.

 Feminist ideas still began to spread, and some radical women became outspoken in promoting the cause of women's rights.
 Sophie Mereau launched the Almanach für Frauen (Women's Almanac) in 1784.
 Feminism as a movement began to gain ground toward the end of the 19th century, although it did not yet include a strong push to extend suffrage to German women.
 Some women who worked for women's rights were in fact opposed to extending the vote to women, a stance that became more widespread at the turn of the 20th century, when many Germans were concerned that granting women the vote would result in more votes for socialists.